-DISTINGUISHED EMERITUS PROFESSOR IAIN HAY
+DISTINGUISHED PROFESSOR EMERITUS IAIN HAY

-Professor Hay is Matthew FlindersDistinguished Emeritus Professor of Geography at Flinders University.
-His work focusses on economic inequality, oppression, ethics, and fairness.
+Professor Hay is Matthew Flinders Distinguished Professor Emeritus of Geography at Flinders University and inaugral Director of the Royal Geographical Society of South Australia.
+His work focusses on economic inequality. oppression, ethics, and fairness.
 He loves research and teaching but he is equally passionate about service to colleagues and academic communities.
-His contributions have been acknowledged by many awards in Australia and overseas, and he has been elected to leadership roles in state, national and international professional bodies e.g. Vice-President of the International Geographical Union.
+His contributions have been acknowledged by many awards in Australia and overseas, and he has been elected to leadership roles in state, national and international professional bodies e.g. First Vice-President of the International Geographical Union.

+2024 The IGU Laureate d'Honneur, presented by the International

+Geographical Union:

+Australia-International Medal, presented by the Institute of Australian Geographers;

+2021 IAPG Geoethics Medal, presented by the International Association for Promoting

+Geoethics;

+2016 Massey University Distinguished Alumni Achievement Award, NZ; Consulting to Australian Taxation

+Office;

-- 2016 Massey University Distinguished Alumni Achievement Award, NZ; Consulting to Australian Taxation Office; - 2014 Fellow, Academy of Social Sciences (UK); Appointment on Innovation Investment Committee of Innovation and Science Australia; - 2012 Principal Fellow, Higher Education Academy (UK); - 2011 Distinguished New Zealand Geographer Medal, presented by the NZ Geographical Society; - 2009 Fellow, Australian College of Educators
+2014 Fellow, Academy of Social Sciences (UK); Appointment on Innovation Investment Committee of Innovation and Science Australia;

+2012 Principal Fellow, Higher

+Education Academy (UK);

+2011 Distinguished New Zealand

+Geographer Medal, presented

+by the NZ Geographical Society;

-AUSTRALIAN UNIVERSITY TEACHER OF THE YEAR FLINDERS UNIVERSITY flinders.edu.au/people/iain.hay
+FLINDERS UNIVERSITY